digint/btrbk/README.md

 If you would like to contribute or found bugs:

-- visit the [btrbk project page on GitHub] and use the [issues tracker] there
+- Visit the [btrbk project page on GitHub] and use the [issues tracker] there
-- talk to us on Freenode in #btrbk
+- Talk to us on Freenode in #btrbk
-- contact the author via email (the email address can be found in the sources)
+- Contact the author via email (the email address can be found in the sources)

 Any feedback is appreciated!